Yeon73/AEGIS/README.md

-# AEGIS
+# Welcome to AEGIS Project(BE)
-Webpage project for AEGIS
+This is a Webpage project for the game, AEGIS in SEOULTECH.